- Women's intrasexual competition and cooperation

 - Life history theory

 Accepting students?
-Dr. Reynolds is not accpting students for Fall 2022.
+Dr. Reynolds is accpting students for Fall 2023.
+Please email Dr. Reynolds if you are interested in pursuing graduate studies.

 Dr. Tania Reynolds received her PhD in Social Psychology at Florida State University.
 After, she worked as a postdoctoral researcher at the Kinsey Institute, Indiana University.Her research applies an evolutionary lens to examine social behavior and cognition.
 Her work examines how people compete to attract and retain social and romantic partners, and how these pressures may differ among men and women.
 Specifically, she has investigated how pressure to attract romantic partners contributes to women’s competitive gossip and body dissatisfaction.
 Her work has examined how men’s involvement in ancestral warfare contributes to male anti-gay bias.
 That is, men may be using one another’s sexual orientation as a proxy for the traits advantageous in physical combat.
 In work funded by the NSF, Dr. Reynolds examined how women’s reproductive hormones (e.g., progesterone) correspond to their social anxiety.
 This link may suggest the hormone progesterone promotes interpersonal vigilance to prepare socially for the demands of pregnancy.
 Her work also examines how gender stereotypes of men as perpetrators and women as victims undermine concern for male suffering.